SergioGomis/project-mongodb-videogames/README.md

 mongoimport --db companies --collection companies inputs/companies.json
 ```

+Other database loads will be told along the notebooks.

-In order to perform requests to the Google Places API, you'll need an API key on a .env file.
+Also, in order to perform requests to the Google Places API, you'll need an API key on a .env file.

 *.env file:*
 ```bash